renebarto/baremetal/doc/01-setting-up-for-development.md

 <img src="images/env-add.png" alt="Environment add" width="500"/>

 Click new and add the directory of the compilers, etc., in this case `D:\Toolchains\arm-gnu-toolchain-13.2.Rel1-mingw-w64-i686-aarch64-none-elf\bin`.
-Click OK
+Click OK.

 Click OK again to finalize changing the environment.